4ley/querywall/README.md

 * Simple, fast and solid
 * Upload, activate, ready and done
 * Works in background
-* Identifies and forbids a wide range of malicious queries including [5G/6G Blacklist](https://perishablepress.com/6g-beta/)
+* Identifies and forbids a wide range of malicious queries

 ## Installation
 Upload, activate and done.
 Once active, QueryWall will automatically terminate any connection that is malicious.